-If members of the operator's family received any insurance payments or workman's compensation for illness or injury, include this income under off-farm income (Section J, Item 10j).
+If members of the operator's family received any insurance payments or workman's compensation for illness or injury, include this income under off-farm income (Section N, Item 1j).

-Item 5h - Other Crop and Livestock Insurance Payments
+Item 3g - Other Crop & Livestock Insurance Payments

-Report the other crop and livestock insurance payments that were received by this operation in 2011.
+Report the other crop and livestock insurance payments that were received by this operation in the reference year.
 Exclude payments received from casualty insurance, vehicle liability, blanket liability policies and operator dwelling insurance.

-Item 5i - Cooperative Patronage Dividends and Refunds
+Item 3h - Cooperative Patronage Dividends & Refunds

-Record the amount of patronage dividends resulting from ownership of shares in cooperatives in 2011.
+Record the amount of patronage dividends resulting from ownership of shares in cooperatives in the reference year.
 Include cash, equity dividends and patronage dividends returned to this operation by cooperatives.
 Include dividend payments received for shares in farmer-owned commodity processing plants, such as ethanol plants.
 These are frequently referred to as "value-added" shares.
 Sugarbeet 'retains' when received should be included.